MERTON PARK STUDIOS

 Director: Stephen Clarkson.
 The direction and script are plodding, so no wonder the actors exhibit little enthusiasm for their parts.

-French teacher Miss Stanislaus is next to be interrogated.
-Ah, she is a size five.
-Then Miss Hopkinson is interviewed.
+French mistress Miss Stanislaus is next to be interrogated. .
+Then Miss Hopkinson is interviewed, also size 5.
 Stanislaus said she and Cooper were enemies.
 Miss Hopkinson agrees she didn't like the way Miss Cooper "bullied" the younger children.
 Miss Oliphant also quarrelled with the dead woman.
-And she is size five too!
+And she is size 5 too!
 Miss Essex can't be found.
 She has tried to cover up for Miss Shepherd, on whom she had a "crush."
 Crumbs!

 "They're all covering up," concludes the shrewd Campbell.
 As a "mere man" he finds it hard to sort out women's minds, so would Miss Shepherd help him?
-She visits the parents of Diana Lawley.
-She accuses Mr Lawley of having an affair with Miss Cooper.
+She visits the parents of one pupil, Diana Lawley.
+She accuses Mr Lawley, brother-in-law of Miss Hopkinson, of having an affair with Miss Cooper.
 And he works near Victoria station!
 Gosh!
 He admits having an affair with Miss Cooper, but he'd broken it off the night she was killed.

 Pupil Brenda is brought by her mother to tell Campbell what she had overheard in the library.
 Miss Oliphant had been arguing with Miss Cooper, shouting she would "shut her mouth for good."